-But there’s 1 simple reason for all those hurdles: Rescues want to make sure their babies — many of whom they’ve saved from illness, abuse and death — are placed in permanent, loving homes where they will be spoiled and pampered for the rest of their lives.
+But there’s one simple reason for all those hurdles: Rescues want to make sure their babies — many of whom they’ve saved from illness, abuse and death — are placed in permanent, loving homes where they will be spoiled and pampered for the rest of their lives.

-Although there’s no way to determine for certain whether a potential adopter can provide the perfect home, rescues try hard, which means they do a lot of work in screening their applicants.
+Although there’s no way to determine for certain whether a potential adopter can provide the perfect home, rescues try hard — which means they do a lot of work in screening their applicants.

-Expect 1–2 pages of basic questions, most of which focus on your home, lifestyle and beliefs in how to properly care for a pet.
+Expect 1–2 pages of basic questions, most of which focus on your home, lifestyle and beliefs on how to properly care for a pet.

 They’ll also try to match you with a pet who will thrive in your environment.
-For example:

 - If you live in an apartment and work long hours, a rescue will probably balk at giving you a young, active dog but might recommend an older dog or a pair of dogs who won’t mind lazing around all day, provided they have a place to potty.